silitics/rugpi/www/docs/guide/over-the-air-updates.md

 rugpi-ctrl system reboot --spare
 ```

+Note that a persistent overlay that may exist for the spare partition is deleted prior to installing the update  (see [State Management](./state-management.md)).
+To avoid the overlay from being discarded, use the `--keep-overlay` option when installing the update.
+Please be aware that this may lead to incompatibilities between the overlay and the freshly installed system.

 [^2]: How this happens is outside the scope of Rugpi's core functionality.

 ### Committing an Update